mason-lang/mason-lang.github.io/assets/view/type.md

 	# Uncomment this and it will fail:
 	# plus-one 1.5

-# Making Types
+You can also use `var:Type` anywhere else as a value testing the type.
+If the variable name is missing, the test is on the focus.

+	x = 1
+	. x:Number
+	. x:String
+	_ = "one"
+	. :Number
+	. :String

 ## Pred-Type

-You can just make any function a Type.
+You can make any predicate into a Type.

 	use
 		mason.compare =?
 		mason.Type.Pred-Type

-	Equal-To-Three = Pred-Type
+	Three = new Pred-Type
 		predicate. |_
-			=? _ 3
+			=?
+3 _

-	three:Equal-To-Three = 3
-	plus-one = |_:Equal-To-Three
-		4
-	plus-one three
+	.
+3:Three
+	.
+4:Three

 ## Impl-Type

 An `Impl-Type` is a type with an associated prototype.
+Most types are Impl-Types.
 This allows `Method`s to be defined on it, which will be introduced later.

-Every Fun is considered an Impl-Type, meaning JavaScript's function "types" (Str, Num, etc.) can be used as Mason types.

-## Obj-Type

-In most programming languages, types can be used as factories for values.
-Mason is no exception.

-An `Obj-Type` describes Objs which have certain properties.
-A value must be created with the Obj-Type as a constructor to qualify (meaning, these are nominal types).
+All functions are considered Impl-Types because JavaScript uses functions as constructors.

+In Mason you should uses [classes]('./class') to create Impl-Types.

+# Method

+`Method`s are Functions that act differently on different Impl-Types.
+The implementation function chosen depends on the first parameter.
+Methods use an `impl-symbol` to store the implementation, meaning that they don't suffer from monkey-patching conflicts.

+`impl!` creates a method implementation in a type's prototype.
+`self-impl!` implements the method directly on some object.

 	use
-		mason.Str
-		mason.Type.Obj-Type

-	Name = Obj-Type
-		props.
-			first.
-Str
-			last.
-Str
-	# Create it by passing an Obj into the constructor.
-	Name
-		first.
-"Joe"
-		last.
-"Shmoe"

-These also support optional properties and default values.
+		mason.Type.Method _ impl! self-impl!

+	magnitude = new Method
+		default. |
+			0

+	# This modifies Number.prototype.
+	impl! magnitude Number .|
+		this
+	impl! magnitude String .|
+		.length

+	# This modifies String, not String.prototype.
+	self-impl! magnitude String .|
+		42

+	. magnitude 1
+	. magnitude "two"
+	. magnitude String

 ## Kind

-`Kind`s group multiple sub-types into one.
+`Kind`s group multiple Impl-Types.

 	use
-		mason.math.Num
-		mason.Str
 		mason.Type.Kind _ kind!
-		mason.Type.Type contains?

-	Num-or-Str = Kind
+	Num-or-Str = new Kind
-		implementors. [ Num Str ]
+		implementors. [ Number String ]

-	. contains?
-Num-or-Str 0
+	.
+0:Num-or-Str
-	. contains?
-Num-or-Str "0"
+	.
+"0":Num-or-Str
-	. contains?
-Num-or-Str [ 0 ]
+	. [ 0 ]:Num-or-Str

 	# You can also leave the implementors open-ended.
-	# This means that Kinds can act both as "unions" and as "interfaces".

 	Open-Kind = Kind
 		doc.
 "Anyone can implement this."
 	kind!
-Str Open-Kind
+String Open-Kind
 	kind!
-Num Open-Kind
+Number Open-Kind

-Kinds support multiple inheritance and can be applied to any Impl-Type, including other Kinds.
+Kinds can even implement other Kinds.

-If some of the subtypes are not Impl-Types, you'll have to use `Union` instead, which you can't define Methods on.

-Type is a Kind.
-Kind is an Obj-Type (and Obj-Types are all Impl-Types, which are all Types).
-And Obj-Type is an Obj-Type!

-# Method

-`Method`s are Funs that act differently on different Impl-Types.
-They delegate to another function based on the type of their first parameter.

-	use
-		mason.@.@ count
-		mason.Fun identity
-		mason.math.Num
-		mason.Str
-		mason.Type.Method _ impl! self-impl!
-		mason.Type.Kind

-	Num-or-Str = Kind
-		implementors. [ Num Str ]

-	magnitude = Method
-		default. |
-			0

-	impl! magnitude Num identity
-	impl! magnitude Str count

-	. magnitude 1
-	. magnitude "two"
-	# Since we provided a default, this will return '0'.
-	. magnitude [ ]

-Note that JavaScript's special `this` variable is not used and we use regular functions as implementations.

-Double dispatch is also supported via `impl! method Type-A Type-B implementation`, but is slow.

-# Focus testing

-There's a neat syntax for testing the type of the focus.

-	use
-		mason.@.@ count
-		mason.math.Num
-		mason.Str

-	_ = 1
-	. :Num
-	. :Str

-	# It goes great with `case`!
-	magnitude = |case
-		:Num
-			_
-		:Str
-			count_
-		else
-			0
-	. magnitude 1
-	. magnitude "two"
-	. magnitude [ ]
+You can even implement methods on Kinds, which passes the implementation down to its implementors.

 # Naming